Minimal Energy Local Systems on Curves: Minimal Energy Local Systems

-As before, for a semi-stable parabolic Higgs field $(E_*, \theta)$ to be in $M$, we require that $\theta\in H^0(X, \widehat{\End(E)_* \otimes \Omega_X^1(\log D)})$.
-This ensures that when we deform a Higgs bundle corresponding to a local system with unitary local monodromy, the resulting Higgs bundle gives us a local system with unitary local monodromy.
+As before, for a semi-stable parabolic Higgs bundle $(E_\star, \theta)$ to be in $M$, we require that the Higgs field $\theta$ is a strongly parabolic Higgs field.
+This ensures that when we deform a Higgs bundle (in $M$) corresponding to a local system with unitary local monodromy, the resulting Higgs bundle gives us a local system with unitary local monodromy.

+To see why this is necessary, we consider an example.
+For every $t \in \bc$, consider a local system $\bv_t$ on $\Sigma_{g,n}$ with local monodromy at the puncture $x_1$ given by the matrix

+Whenever $t \neq 0$, the local monodromy stays in the same conjugacy class in $\sl_2(\br)$.
+However the limit $\bv_t$ does not exist in the relative character variety because $\bv_0$ has trivial monodromy at $x_1$.
+Taking unitary local monodromy (and therefore working with strongly parabolic Higgs bundles) fixes this because the semisimple conjugacy classes are closed.